romanthapa8848/mysite/content/english/why-pursuing-engineering-in-private-colleges-in-kathmandu-is-a-big-no.md

 description: "Considering private engineering colleges in Kathmandu?
 Here’s why you should think twice before making that choice.
 The harsh truth about private colleges and hostels in the city."
 ---

-💡"Monkey sees, monkey does" – Your environment shapes who you become.
+"Monkey sees, monkey does"💡 – Your environment shapes who you become.
 And trust me, if you’re considering private engineering colleges and hostels in Kathmandu, you might want to think twice.
 Here’s why I strongly believe they are a huge mistake:

 ### 🚩 Private Colleges: The Harsh Truth